Fungi in art

-Fungi are a common theme and working material in art.
+Fungi are a common subject and working material in art.
 Fungi appear in nearly all art forms, including literature, paintings, and graphic arts; and more recently, contemporary art, music, photography, comic books, sculptures, video games, dance, cuisine, architecture, fashion, and design.
 There are some exhibitions dedicated to fungi, as well as an entire museum (the Museo del Hongo in Chile).

 Contemporary artists experimenting with fungi often work within the realm of BioArt and may use fungi as materials.
 Artists may use fungi as allegory, narrative, or props.
 In addition, artists may also film fungi with time-lapse photography to display fungal life cycles or try more experimental techniques.
 Artists using fungi may explore themes of transformation, decay, renewal, sustainability, or cycles of matter.
 They may also work with mycologists, ecologists, designers, or architects in a multidisciplinary way.

 Artists may be indirectly influenced by fungi via derived substances (such as alcohol or psilocybin).
 They may depict the effects of these substances, make art under the influence of these substances, or in some cases, both.